akoerner/FortranAS/README.md

 It takes as input a fortran source file and generates a parse tree and abstract syntax tree a graphviz dot file, SVG file and JSON files.

-This tool support any Fortran version with grammer provided by:
+- This tool support any Fortran version with grammer provided by:
 [grammars-v4 🔗](https://github.com/antlr/grammars-v4/tree/master/fortran)

-FortranAS can be run locally with a fully self contained jar or with the provided docker context.
+- FortranAS can be run locally with a fully self contained jar or with the provided docker context.
+- FortranAS can be compiled via docker or locally with the provided maven project (requires JDK 19+).

 ## Background
 FortranAS leverages [ANTLR4 🔗](https://www.antlr.org/) and